A Redditor is a fan and active user of Reddit.com, who contributes news, reviews, and opinions to the platform and participates in discussions there.

 So please learn how to write better content: Generate in-depth, actionable, and data-driven blog posts; share content that solves a problem; teach your audience; give them something no one else has.

 “If you have inspiration, do not stop writing until it runs out.
 This is when your absolute best stuff is going to flow, so letting an arbitrary thing stop you will only impede your progress.”

-However, writing schedules can be very limiting too – if you let them.
+Most authors recommend establishing a writing schedule.
+However, such a habit can slow you down, especially when it comes to writing poetry.
 When writing is a struggle and thoughts aren’t flowing naturally, having a cut-off time will ensure you don’t give up prematurely.